Thokozile23/Tableu-Projects/AirBnb Full Project/Readme.md

 ### Summary:

 The pricing and revenue trends in the Airbnb project reflect both economic principles of supply and demand and the influence of external factors such as location desirability, seasonality, and the characteristics of the local market.
 By analyzing these insights, hosts can optimize their pricing strategies and identify opportunities to maximize revenue.

+📬 Let’s Connect!
+Have feedback or questions?
+Let’s discuss!

+📧 [thokomunthali22@gmail.com]
+💼 [www.linkedin.com/in/thokozile-munthali-3a01362a8]